 This function takes an alignmentMeth object and plots the observed levels of methylation within some defined region on the genome.
 If a methData object is also supplied, loci of methylation will also be shown.

 '''

-plotMeth(aM, loci, chr, limits, samples, showNumber = TRUE, rgb = c(1, 0, 0), angle = 45, cap, add =
+plotMeth(aM, loci, chr, limits, samples, showNumber = TRUE, rgb = c(1, 0, 0), angle = 45, cap, add = Factorial (add to be a constant).
+The samples is a constant of the cons

 '''